George Pullman

 George Mortimer Pullman (March 3, 1831 – October 19, 1897) was an American engineer and industrialist.
-He designed and manufactured the Pullman sleeping car and founded a company town, Pullman, for the workers who manufactured it.
+He designed and manufactured the Pullman sleeping car and founded a company town in Chicago for the workers who manufactured it.
 This ultimately led to the Pullman Strike due to the high rent prices charged for company housing and low wages paid by the Pullman Company.
-His Pullman Company also hired African-American men to staff the Pullman cars, known as Pullman porters, who provided elite service and were compensated only in tips.
+His Pullman Company also hired black men to staff the Pullman cars, known as Pullman porters, who provided elite service and were compensated only in tips.

 Struggling to maintain profitability during an 1894 downturn in manufacturing demand, he halved wages and required workers to spend long hours at the plant, but did not lower prices of rents and goods in his company town.
 He gained presidential support by Grover Cleveland for the use of federal military troops which left 30 strikers dead in the violent suppression of workers there to end the Pullman Strike of 1894.
 A national commission was appointed to investigate the strike, which included assessment of operations of the company town.
 In 1898, the Supreme Court of Illinois ordered the Pullman Company to divest itself of the town, which became a neighborhood of the city of Chicago.

 Early life

-Pullman was born in 1831 in Brocton, New York, the son of Emily Caroline (Minton) and carpenter James Lewis Pullman.
+Pullman was born in 1831 in Brocton, New York, the son of Emily Caroline (Minton) and carpenter James Lewis Pullman (known as Lewis).
 His family moved to Albion, New York, along the Erie Canal in 1845, so his father could help widen the canal.
 His father had invented a machine using jack screws that could move buildings or other structures out of the way and onto new foundations and had patented it in 1841.
 By that time, packet boats carried people on day excursions along the canal, plus travellers and freight craft would be towed across the state along the busy canal.

 Pullman attended local schools and helped his father, learning other skills that contributed to his later success.
-Later,he dropped out of school at the age of 14.
-In 1855, his father died.
+In 1853, Lewis died, and George took over his business at the age of 22.

 Career

 Pullman was a clerk for a country merchant.
 Pullman took over the family business.
 In 1856, Pullman won a contract with the State of New York to move 20 buildings out of the way of the widening canal.

 Chicago

-In 1857, as a young engineer, Pullman arrived in Chicago, Illinois as the city prepared to build the nation's first comprehensive sewer system.